jakubskalak/spring-data-cassandra-stackoverflow/README.md

 But problem exist also with never versions, so it is not related to specific version of Spring Data Cassandra or Cassandra Driver.

-Decided to crete simple service reproducing this issue, which hopefully may help with understanding the problem.
+Decided to create simple service reproducing this issue, which hopefully may help with understanding the problem.

 When trying to reproduce this issue on my local instance I determined that significant factor is  **spring.data.cassandra.request.page-size**.
 Lower value - quicker StackOverflowError.